n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

 - **Mapping Column Mode**:
 	- **Map Each Column Manually**: Select the **Column to Match On** when finding the rows to update.
 Enter **Values to Send** for each column.
 	- **Map Automatically**: n8n looks for incoming data that matches the columns in Google Sheets automatically.
 In this mode, make sure the incoming data fields are the same as the columns in Google Sheets.
 (Use an [Edit Fields](/integrations/builtin/core-nodes/n8n-nodes-base.set/) node before this node to change them if required.)
+    - **Nothing**: Don't map any data.
 --8<-- "_snippets/integrations/builtin/app-nodes/googlesheets/node-options.md"

-Refer to the[Google Sheets API | Method: spreadsheets.values.append](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append){:target=_blank .external-link} documentation for more information.
+Refer to the [Method: spreadsheets.values.append | Google Sheets](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append){:target=_blank .external-link} API documentation for more information.

-### Clear
+### Clear a sheet

 Use this operation to clear all data from a sheet.